inclavare-containers/inclavare-containers/rune/libenclave/internal/runtime/pal/skeleton/running_skeleton_with_rune_attest_command.md

 - Build rune according to [this guide](https://github.com/alibaba/inclavare-containers#rune).
 - Register a `SPID` and `Subscription Key` of [IAS](https://api.portal.trustedservices.intel.com/EPID-attestation) to get IAS report(optional).
 After the registration, Intel will respond with a SPID which is needed to communicate with IAS.

-# Run skeleton bundle with `rune`
+# Configure skeleton bundle
-Before using `rune attest` command, you must ensure your skeleton container/bundles(such as skeleton-enclave-container) running by setting `"wait_timeout","100"` of `process.args` in config.json as following:
+- Before using `rune attest` command, you must ensure your skeleton container/bundles(such as skeleton-enclave-container) running by setting `"wait_timeout","100"` of `process.args` in config.json as following:
 ```json
 "process": {
 	"args": [